Windows Server Backup: Differential & Incremental Backup

 What are Windows Server Backup types?

 In Windows Server Backup, you can configure it to do a full backup or incremental backup while setting up a scheduled backup.
-An incremental backup is a type of backup that only includes the changed or new created files into the backup since the latest backup taken before.
-Similar to incremental backup, A differential backup also only saves the added and changed files in the backup, but it is based on the latest full backup.
+An incremental backup is a type of backup that only includes the changed or newly created files into the backup since the latest backup was taken before.
+Similar to incremental backup, a differential backup also only saves the added and changed files in the backup, but it is based on the latest full backup.

 Wbadmin enable backup -backuptarget:G: -allcritical -include:systemstate -schedule:00:00

 If you are not familiar with WBadmin, luckily, Microsoft has added the schedule backup function to the GUI backup wizard since Windows Server 2008 R2.
 Windows Server Backup uses volume shadow copy to save the previous versions of backups.

 If you create a scheduled backup job to network shared folder or a mapped network drive, all the backups will only be performed by full backup because network location is not a volume.
 If you need to create differential backup or incremental backup to network folder, you need third party backup software.

 Nevertheless, Windows Server Backup has some crucial limitations that need to be considered, such as: